top of page

 Why this would be great for your classroom

-• This resource contains a number of different activities to test your students' understanding of matter and changing state on the particle level.
+• This resource contains several different activities to test your students' understanding of matter and changing state on the particle level.

 Levels of Cognitive Learning Engaged